airbytehq/airbyte/docs/contributing/contributing-to-dataline/updating-documentation.md

 To update with GitBook, follow these instructions:

 1. Create a [new variant](https://docs.gitbook.com/editing-content/variants#create-a-variant).
-This will create a branch on [GitHub](https://github.com/datalineio/dataline) with the name of the variant
+This will create a new branch on [GitHub](https://github.com/datalineio/dataline) with the same name
 2. Modify the documentation in that new variant
 3. Save & merge regularly
-4. Once you're satisfied go on [GitHub](https://github.com/datalineio/dataline) and create a PR for your variant branch
+4. Once you're satisfied, go on [GitHub](https://github.com/datalineio/dataline) and create a PR for your variant branch
-5. Once reviewed it will be merge to our master documentation
+5. After the PR is approved, your changes will be merged to `master`
+6. Don't forget to remove the branch once it's been merged

 Just [contact us](mailto:hey@dataline.io) and we will invite you to our space.